 The length of your treatment will vary, depending on the severity of the problem, and can take anywhere from a few months to a few years.

 It is usually necessary to adjust braces with regular appointments approximately every eight weeks.

 Orthodontic and Surgical Patient Experience Survey

 We are currently carrying out an Orthodontic and Surgical Patient Experience Survey to improve the quality of care we provide to our patients.
-If you have been invited to take part in this survey please follow this link.
+Access the orthodontic and surgical patient experience survey via this link.

 Orthodontic treatment survey

 If you have recently had your fixed Orthodontic appliance removed, you will have been asked to complete our feedback questionaire.
 Please follow this link to access this.